 Cash equivalents: The pool includes some long-term investments such as obligations of the United States and certain agencies of the United States, obligations of the State of South Carolina and the State's internal cash management pool.
 The State's internal cash management pool is comprised of the general deposit account and several special deposit accounts.
 The State records each agency's equity interest in the general deposit account; however, all earnings on that account are credited to the General Fund of the State.
 Agencies record and report their deposits in the general deposit account at cost.
-However, agencies report their deposits in the special deposit accounts at fair value.
-Investments in the pool are recorded at fair value.
-Interest earned by the agencies' special deposit accounts is posted to the agency's account at the end of each month and is retained by the agency.
+However, agencies report their deposits in the special deposit accounts is posted to the agency's account at the end of each month and is retained by the agency.
 Interest earnings are allocated based on the percentage of an agency's accumulated daily interest receivable to the total undistributed interest received by the pool.
 Reported interest income includes interest earnings, realized gains/losses and unrealized gains/losses on investments in the pool arising from changes in fair value.